Ancient temple for rare Athi Srinivasa Perumal and unique Sapthaswara Sri Anjaneya

 Beauty of the Lord Sri Srinivasa

-The Lord is made of single Athi (Fig) tree with four hands holding Sangu [counch], Chakram [disk], Gadhai [mace] and through His fourth He assures His devotees [abhaya].
-Tulasi mala, Yagyoapaveetham and other Ornaments adores the Lord.
+The Lord is made of a single Athi (Fig) tree with four hands holding Sangu [counch], Chakram [disk], Gadhai [mace], and through His fourth, He assures His devotees [abhaya].
+Tulasi mala, Yagyoapaveetham and other Ornaments adorens the Lord.
 The Lord’s lotus feet are even now rooted in the living tree.
-Since the Lord is carved out of fig tree the deity had been painted with colors obtained by natural leaves and hurbs.
+Since the Lord is carved out of a fig tree the deity had been painted with colors obtained from natural leaves and herbs.

 Sri Anjaneya of this kshetra